rauschma/markcheck/doc/manual/reference.md

   * Visitation mode `normal` (not an attribute): active if none of the previous attributes are present.
 * `id` sets running mode to `skip`.
   * Override via `alwaysRun` or `only`
-* `writeInner`, `writeOuter` always prevent running.
+* `writeLocal`, `writeAll` always prevent running.
 Alternatives:
-  * `internal="file-name"` changes the filename that is used when running a snippet.
+  * `runFileName="file-name"` changes the filename that is used when running a snippet.
 It overrides the default set by the config.
-  * `onlyLocalLines` excludes global lines when writing a file to disk for running.
+  * `runLocalLines` excludes global lines when writing a file to disk for running.

 ### How lines are assembled